 Records: Man charged in bribery scheme involving elected officials

-Bond was set for a politiquero accused of helping elected officials in Edinburg to get bribes.
+Bond was set for a politiquero accused of helping elected officials in Edinburg in a bribery scheme.

 Miguel “Mike” Garza appeared in federal court Tuesday, where he was charged with receipt of a bribe and violating the travel act.